 - PLPPM 5010 Biology and Management of Plant Diseases

-- PLHRT 5025 Hydroponic Food Production and Management
+- PLHRT 5025 Hydroponic Food Crop Production and Management

 The ideal candidate will demonstrate a passion for working with plants, competency in undergraduate science coursework, and interest in applying knowledge gained in a professional career.
 Admission requirements include: